-The Toyota Prius is a 4-door hatchback offered in a 5dr HB Three (Natl), 5dr HB Five (Natl), 5dr HB Four (Natl), 5dr HB (Natl), 5dr HB Two (Natl) and 5dr HB Advanced (Natl).
+The Toyota Prius is a 4-door hatchback offered in a 5dr HB (Natl), 5dr HB Advanced (Natl), 5dr HB Four (Natl), 5dr HB Persona Series Special Edition (Natl), 5dr HB Five (Natl), 5dr HB Three (Natl) and 5dr HB Two (Natl).
 The powertrains include 1.8-liter 4 electric (134 hp) and 1.8-liter 4 hybrid (134 hp) engines, and CVT transmissions.
 It is Front wheel drive.
 EPA-rated fuel economy ranges from 51 mpg city to 48 mpg highway.
 The Prius IV 4-cyl CVT uses Regular fuel.

 Last Model Reviewed: 2010

 Consumer Reports has placed the following models through over 50 tests at our test track:

 Subscribers get complete access to Toyota Prius Ratings.
 Subscribe Now

 Owner-satisfaction Ratings are determined by the percentage of those who answered "definitely yes" to the question asked by the Consumer Reports Annual Auto Survey "Considering all factors (price, performance, reliability, comfort, enjoyment, etc.), would you get this car if you had to do it all over again?"

 Manufacturer's Suggested Retail Price (MSRP) is the vehicle's published retail (base) price, without options, destination charge, or other fees.
 The Invoice Price is printed on the dealer's paperwork from the manufacturer.
 However, this amount is often more than the dealer actually paid for the vehicle.
 The Consumer Reports Bottom Line Price subtracts any dealer sales incentives, holdbacks, and rebates from the dealer-invoice price to give you a good starting point for your negotiations.